kshchuk/Laboratory-works-2-course/README.md

 # Lab3

 United with Lab2.
-Implemented mechanism of file compression using ZSTD compression algorithm. https://github.com/facebook/zstd
+Implemented mechanism of file compression and decompression using ZSTD compression algorithm. https://github.com/facebook/zstd